bartmichu/zfs-scenarios/usb-backups-zrepl/README.md

 ## 5. Notes

-- Test the restoration procedure.
+- Test your restoration procedure.

 - For `raw` replications (encrypted-send-to-untrusted-receiver), ensure that you also maintain a backup of the encryption key from the source system; otherwise, these backups will be worthless.